View across Matcha Mountain in Taiwan.

 3hrs

 After another early breakfast, lace up your boots for one of Taiwan’s most iconic hikes – to the summit of Matcha Mountain.
 Officially called the Our Lady Hiking Trail, this scenic path winds past a Catholic sanctuary and up through lush forest to panoramic ridgelines that resemble soft-serve matcha ice cream (yes, it’s as photogenic as it sounds).
 The trail is steep in parts but well-marked, and the summit shrine offers incredible views over the Pacific Ocean on a clear day.
-Descend the mountain to hit the road for a scenic drive along Taiwan’s spectacular east coast, stopping for a few photo opportunities en route.
-Conditions permitting, you'll make a stop at Taroko Gorge, a dramatic marble canyon home to the clifftop Eternal Spring Shrine and misty waterfalls.
-You'll arrive in Hualien by early evening, where you can check-in and freshen up before opting to head out to the buzzing Dongdamen Night Market.
-It's the perfect spot for dinner if you fancy it as here, you can sample some of the best street food in Taiwan – think dumplings, grilled skewers and local treats.
+Descend the mountain to hit the road for a scenic drive along Taiwan’s spectacular east coast.
+You'll arrive in Hualien by late afternoon, where you can check in and freshen up before opting to head out to the buzzing Dongdamen Night Market.
+It's the perfect spot for dinner if you fancy it – here, you can sample some of the best street food in Taiwan, such as dumplings, grilled skewers and other local treats.

 Day 4